chris0512/InstagramFollowerBot/README.md

-        this code is not working anymore
+        this code is not working anymore:

         modal = self.driver.find_element_by_xpath('/html/body/div[2]/div/div[2]/div/div[2]')
         for i in range(10):